 - Yersiniosis, non-plague

 - Immediately report an animal bite from vector species at higher risk for rabies (including raccoons, skunks, foxes and bats) or any mammal with illness suggestive of rabies.
-Can report by calling 646-632-6074.
+Can report by calling 646-632-6074 or online.

 - For example, Chikungunya virus, Japanese encephalitis virus, and Rift Valley fever virus, etc.